bongoStudios/musical-guacamole/README.md

 # musical-guacamole
-some kind of betting games made for an school project
+some kind of betting games made for a school project